MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-manage-notification-templates.md

 ---
 title: How to Manage Notification Templates | Microsoft Docs
 description: "Notifications are sent to workflow users to notify them about steps they must make or to inform them about the status of workflow steps.
-You set up who receives notification and when by setting up approval users, the users’ notification schedule, and the involved workflow responses to define the notification recipient.
-For more information, see [Setting Up Workflow Notifications](across-setting-up-workflow-notifications.md)."
+You set up who receives notification and when by setting up approval users, the users’ notification schedule, and the involved workflow responses to define the notification recipient."
 services: project-madeira
 documentationcenter:
 author: SorenGP